FerrenF/eliza-python-translation/readme.md

 ## Modules:
    - elizalogic      - responsible for storing the structures associated with eliza, and the utilities needed to maintain those structures
    - elizascript     - responsible for loading eliza script based on the structures and logic managed by elizalogic
-   - hollerith       - provides legacy utility related to the original eliza's input limitations
+   - encoding       - provides legacy utility related to the original eliza's input limitations
    - eliza           - responsible for interpreting the script and generating a response